 I was incredibly lucky in this journey to connect with a great group of patients through a private Facebook and Yahoo group.
 I learned from them all about the diet and some of the challenges living with the disease.
 Many had been impacted by Refsum for many years.
 Many of them even with good compliance with the diet have significant vision loss, hearing loss and mobility challenges.
 I learned Refsum Disease was really a forgotten disease.
 There had been some great research done in the past to understand the disease and establish the current therapies; however, no one was actively researching for a cure or better therapies.

-After everything I learned, I decided to I wanted to take action.
+After everything I learned, I decided I wanted to take action.
 I wanted to change my potential future and make a positive impact for rest of our Refsum community.
-We started Global DARE Foundation October 2019 to do exactly that.
+We started Global DARE Foundation in October 2019 to do exactly that.
 I am excited to already be talking with our Medical & Scientific Advisory Board on Gene Therapy and actively moving forward research in this area.
 We will need support of the whole community to make this happen.
 Please consider donating!

 We are stronger together!